Hypergraphs as Weighted Directed Self-Looped Graphs: Spectral Properties, Clustering, Cheeger Inequality: Supportive Experiments

 \section{Supportive Experiments}

 In this section, we demonstrate the effectiveness of our HyperClus-G on real-world data.
 We first describe the experimental settings and then discuss the experiment results.
-Details to reproduce the results are provided in Appendix \ref{ap: exp_details}.
+Details are provided in Appendix \ref{ap: exp_details}.